 SO 263.
 Aging in Society Of Aging.3 Credits.

-This introduction to gerontology focuses on the myths and realities of aging explored through historic, demographic and sociological analyses of the conditions of elderly people in our society.
+This introduction to gerontology focuses on the myths and realities of aging explored using multi-disciplinary perspectives .
 Students critically examine the diversity of aging experiences in the U.S. The ways in which social and cultural factors enter into the aging process are also considered.

 Offered: Every year, Fall